How her music survived.

 How most of this survived

-Most of what's here survived because people held onto it, in small, personal ways.
-A copy of a CD kept in a sleeve.
-A folder on a laptop.
-Amanda's USB drive.
-The disc John burned in 2006.
+Everything here survived because somebody kept it on purpose.
+Three people, three ways: Todd carried his folder of her songs across every computer he owned.
+Amanda filled a USB drive in 2007 and kept it safe.
+John held onto the CDs he'd burned when the two of them were writing together.
 In 2007, the internet was still young enough that "saving" a file meant something physical, and Vanessa was generous enough with her music that a lot of people had copies to save.
 That's how she's still here to listen to.

 What we're doing with what's back